 You can make an appointment without seeing a doctor.
-Call the Women's Clinic at (613) 548-2423.
+Call the Lakeside Clinic at 613-548-2423.

 Please note that your age doesn't matter.
 Call the clinic with any questions or concerns surrounding your abortion.

 To change or cancel your appointments